opea-aws-proserve/GenAIComps/comps/dataprep/opensearch/README.md

 Once document preparation microservice for OpenSearch is started, user can use below command to invoke the microservice to convert the document to embedding and save to the database.

 Make sure the file path after `files=@` is correct.

+In addition, make sure to pass in the following flag to each curl command if you're using the `OpenSearch open-source` deployment method for OpenSearch: `-ku admin:${OPENSEARCH_INITIAL_ADMIN_PASSWORD}`

 - Single file upload